 Well, yes it would have been.
 At least if the only issue with the design dealt with the drop safety.

 Truth be told, many users complained of cracked slides.
 Before you start grabbing pitchforks and torches, it’s important to understand that other major gun-makers have encountered the same problems in the past.
 Hell, the Beretta-built M9 initially had problems with cracked slides.
 So pervasive was this issue, that the M9’s design was simply altered around the problem to make sure that when the catastrophic failure occurs, it doesn’t maim or injure the shooter.

-Personally, I’m happy to see the design return – it’s a great handgun with solid ergonomics whose slim frame fits most shooters.
+Personally, I’m happy to see the design return — it’s a great handgun with solid ergonomics whose slim frame fits most shooters.
 Plus, the trigger is excellent for a stock, striker-fired pistol.
-But let’s get back to the press release.
+But let’s get back to the news about the replacement parts.

 Caracal USA is pleased to announce the availability of Model F recall replacement pistols in the United States.
 Delivery of the Model F replacement pistol will be dedicated to those customers affected by the 2013 product recall.

 The Caracal Model F has been subjected to upgrades including a redesigned trigger safety, trigger bar, firing pin unit and a machined one-piece Multi-Function Unit (MFU).
 These enhancements increase both the safety and durability of the Model F pistol, while maintaining the same overall ergonomics and exterior aesthetics.

 Effective November 1, 2017 Caracal USA, LLC will move all recall and customer service operations to our Boise, Idaho offices.

 If you are a customer affected by the previous Caracal Model F and C product recall and have opted to trade your Model F and/or Model C pistol for a Model F replacement pistol, please contact the recall center at [email protected] or by phone at (208) 323-8727, Monday – Friday, 8AM to 5PM MST.